axingjia/Journey_To_Data_Structure/README.md

 And with this [video](https://www.youtube.com/watch?v=3yUSDJVDk4E).
 Shellsort is figured out

 ### Partition
 Notice that partitioning is not stable.
 That is, each group is not in the same order it was originally.
 In fact, partitioning tends to reverse the order of some of the data in each group.

-Page 330

 Just blew right through the shellsort implementation and partition implementation